decretist/Dissertation/Chapter0/chapter0.md

 Operating Systems), although I did not enroll in a degree program.
-During my professional career, I was never primarily a programmer, but from time to time my job responsibilities did include programming projects in C and Perl, and ultimately Java servlet-based web applications.
+During my professional career, I was never primarily a programmer, but from time to time my job responsibilities did include programming projects in C and Perl and ultimately servlet-based web applications in Java.

 In October 2003, quite by accident, I became aware of Anders Winroth's *The Making of Gratian's Decretum*.[@winroth_making_2000] I had